 Copies to the applicant

 After the Public Notice period has ended, the AGCO will provide the applicant with copies of any submissions received within the required time period in response to the application for a Retail Store Authorization.
 Personal details of the submitter, such as name, phone number, email address and mailing address, may be provided to the applicant if included in the content of the submission and/or in accompanying documents.
+The AGCO aims to provide copies of the submissions to applicants within 10 business days after the submission deadline.

 Applicants will have five days, from the time written submissions are sent to the Applicant, to provide written submissions to the Registrar in response to any submissions from local residents and from the municipality.
 The Registrar will consider the applicant’s response, if any.